• Revenue Memo

 Staffing and overhead

 Major personnel expenses include salaries, stock-based compensation, and operational overhead.
-Security engineering teams play a critical role given WhatsApp’s end-to-end encryption (E2EE) commitments, while compliance and moderation staff address regulatory requirements across different markets.
+Security engineering teams play a critical role in WhatsApp’s end-to-end encryption (E2EE) commitments, while compliance and moderation staff address regulatory requirements across different markets.

-Research and development
+Research and development (R&D)

-• developing new features like multi-device support and WhatsApp Channels (a one way broadcast messaging to followers)
+• developing new features like multi-device support and WhatsApp Channels (a one-way broadcast messaging to followers)

 • enhancing security with encrypted backups